LLC Law Blog

 If you are an Arizona resident see “Who Inherits Property of an Arizona Resident Who Dies without a Will or a Trust?

 Example 1: Bob Jones owns his LLC as his separate property.
 He is married to Linda and has two children from a prior marriage.
 Bob wants Linda to inherit all of his valuable LLC.
-Bob dies without a Will or LLC Beneficiary Designation Form that designates who inherits the LLC.
+Bob dies without a Will or trust that designates who inherits the LLC.
 The law of intestate succession of Bob’s state of residence gives one half of the LLC to Linda and the other half to Bob’s children equally.

-Solution: Bob should have purchased our LLC Beneficiary Designation Form with language that would have named Linda as the sole heir of Bob’s interest in the LLC.
+Solution: Bob should have signed a will or a trust that named Linda as the sole heir of Bob’s interest in the LLC.

 Example 2: Bob Jones invests $90,000 in J&F LLC and owns a 90% membership interest.
 Linda is Bob’s significant other of 20 years.
 Ned Flanders invests $10,000 and owns 10%.
-Bob dies without a Will or LLC Beneficiary Designation Form that designates that Linda inherits Bob’s 90% of the LLC.
-Instead of the 90% interest in the LLC going to Linda the law of intestate succession of Bob’s state of residence gives the LLC interest to Bob’s son who Bob hasn’t heard from in 25 years.
+Bob dies without a Will or a trust.
+Instead of the 90% interest in the LLC going to Linda the law of intestate succession of Bob’s state of residence gives the LLC interest to Bob’s son whom Bob hasn’t heard from in 25 years.
 Linda gets none of the LLC.

-Solution: Bob should have purchased our LLC Beneficiary Designation Form with language that named Linda as the sole heir of Bob’s interest in the LLC.
+Solution: Bob should have signed a will or a trust that named Linda as the sole heir of Bob’s interest in the LLC.

 Example 3: Bob Jones is single and has three kids.
 Bob wants his entire interest in his LLC to go to his daughter Maggie who works in the business with Bob.
-Bob dies without a Will or LLC Beneficiary Designation Form that designates who inherits Bob’s LLC.
+Bob dies without a Will or trust.
 The law of intestate succession of Bob’s state of residence gives the LLC interest equally to Bob’s three kids.
 Maggie gets one third of the LLC instead of all of it.

-Solution: Bob should have purchased our LLC Beneficiary Designation Form with language that named Maggie as the sole heir of Bob’s interest in the LLC.
+Solution: Bob should have signed a will or a trust that named Maggie as the sole heir of Bob’s interest in the LLC.

 Example 4: Bob Jones is single.
 He wants his brother James to inherit his LLC.
-Bob dies without a Will or LLC Beneficiary Designation Form that designates who inherits Bob’s LLC.
+Bob dies without a Will or a trust.
 The law of intestate succession of Bob’s state of residence gives the LLC interest to Bob’s parents.
 James gets nothing.

-Solution: Bob should have purchased our LLC Beneficiary Designation Form with language that named Linda as the sole heir of Bob’s interest in the LLC.
+Solution: Bob should have signed a will or a trust that named Linda as the sole heir of Bob’s interest in the LLC.

 Arizona Revised Statutes Section 29-3502 states: